leaven-css/base/README.md

 Markup should give semantic meaning and structure but not necessarily define styles.
 Is an `<h2>` always that size?
 Does a `<button>` always look that way?

-As a developer you should be in control of the styles you want for elements, especially when building components. **Leaven Base**'s goal is to reset as much browser styles as possible while still maintaining some opinionated defaults.
+As a developer you should be in control of the styles you want for elements, especially when building components. **Leaven Base**'s goal is to reset as much browser styles as possible while allowing for flexibility and customization.

 ## Install